Trish Markert

 Teaching and Graduate Supervision

-I welcome students interested in historical and/or contemporary archaeology, collaborative approaches to heritage, settler colonialism, and material and narrative aspects of place and migration.
-I currently run a community-based archaeology project in D’Hanis, TX that examines how migrant communities and their descendants navigate identity and place through narratives and the built landscape.
+I welcome students interested in historical and/or contemporary archaeology; collaborative and interdisciplinary approaches to heritage; settler colonialism in North America or abroad; landscape, mapping, and memory; historical material culture of the 19th and 20th century; and archaeological approaches to place and migration.
+I currently run a community-based archaeology project in D’Hanis, TX that examines how migrant communities and their descendants navigate identity and place through narratives and the built landscape, with several options for graduate projects.
 I am happy to supervise research projects that involve interdisciplinary approaches to archaeology including ethnography, oral history, linguistic anthropology, museums, archives, and digital approaches to landscape (e.g., photogrammetry, GIS).
 I also welcome applications that creatively and critically examine sites of migration more broadly, particularly in the American and Canadian West.

 Undergraduate Courses